July 2007 Argentine winter storm

+While heavy snows and blizzards are a common, yearly occurrence in Southern Argentina, the unusually strong 2007 cold snap extended snow cover to areas in Central Argentina where it has been very rarely recorded, such as the capital, Buenos Aires, areas of Santa Fe Province or the northern parts of Córdoba Province.
 It was the third time that a phenomenon like this happened in the country.
 The first time was in 1912 and the second one was in 1918, when the most significant volume of snow accumulation on the ground ever registered in Buenos Aires took place.

-Since July 9 is a national holiday in Argentina, crowds gathered in the streets and parks all over the country to experience snow, many for the first time in their lives.
+Since 9 July is a national holiday in Argentina, crowds gathered in the streets and parks all over the country to experience snow, many for the first time in their lives.

 Cities affected by snowfalls

 During the July 9, 2007, weather radars, monitored this snowfalls and announced the cities that were affected by the blizzard.
 The coldest temperature plunged to −32 °C (−26 °F) and was registered in the province of Rio Negro.